River King Mine Train: Secondary track

 When the River King Mine Train was built, it had two tracks.
-In 1988, it was sold to Dollywood where it was renamed Thunder Express and later moved to Magic Springs and Crystal Falls as Big Bad John where it still operates with modifications.
+In 1988, it was sold to Dollywood where it was renamed Thunder Express and later moved to Magic Springs as Big Bad John where it still operates with modifications.
 The second track was removed after the Ninja came in from Vancouver.
 This track was not outfitted with the modifications that the other track received.

 Ride experience

 Upon leaving the station, the train takes a short drop and then does a 180° turn to the right.
 After passing the train storage area, it takes a short turn to the left.
 Then, up the first lift hill.
 At the top, a short dip followed by a slight right turn is taken.
 The train then dives 180° to the left to the ground.
 After a slight right turn, it then proceeds to take a 270° left turn crossing over the tracks it was just on.
 After another slight right turn, it climbs the second lift hill.
 The track does the same thing as the first lift hill, but finishes with a 360° turn instead.
 After a bunny hop, a slight climbing right 180* turn, the train climbs a small last lift hill.
 The train goes slight right, then slight left, with another slight right.
 The train then drops into the mine.
 After briefly leveling out at the bottom, it then climbs out.
 After some braking, it then takes a slight right, and goes into the station brake run.